jo3-l/notes/chem/measurement/graphing.md

 # Interpreting data

+**A GRAPH IS NOT COMPLETE WITHOUT INTERPRETATION (DRAWING LINE THROUGH POINTS / CURVE.)
+NEVER CONNECT DOTS.**

 - Data points that do not fall within the trend of the others may represent errors.
 - Never connect dots; points represent experimental data that have uncertainties associated with them.
 - "Best fit" line or curve is the best representation of the relationship between the variables.
 Should be closest to most data points.